vatpac-technology/sops/docs/enroute/brisbane/ARL.md

     <span class="hotline">**ARL** -> **WAL**</span>: "PTHR11, expect activation of R560A `A085-F240` at 0300 until 0500."
     <span class="hotline">**WAL** -> **ARL**</span>: "PTHR11."

-Non-participating aircraft intenting to transit an activated SUA should be rerouted, where possible, [subject to the VATSIM Code of Conduct](../../sua/#ad-hoc-activations).
+Non-participating aircraft intending to transit an activated SUA should be rerouted, where possible, [subject to the VATSIM Code of Conduct](../../sua/#ad-hoc-activations).

 #### M581-M584 Williamtown
 The M581-M584 MOAs are located offshore within the MLD, MNN, OCN, and TSN(HWE) subsectors.